Launch Your Career

 You probably already have the basics: an interest in people and a desire to succeed.
 You’ll be taught the rest, and you’ll earn as you learn.
 Direct selling may answer your dream of running your own business with little risk and strong corporate support.

-Not all direct selling companies belong to the Direct Sellers Association of Canada (DSA).
-Those who do pledge to abide by the DSA's Codes of Ethics, their commitment to ethical business practices and consumer protection.
+Not all direct selling companies belong to the DSA.
+Those who do pledge to abide by the DSA’s Codes of Ethics & Business Practices, their commitment to ethical business practices and consumer protection.
 Dealing with a DSA member company is an assurance of trust and integrity.

 Be sure to get answers to the following questions when considering partnering with a direct selling company:

-Multi-Level marketing is a form of direct sales where independent sales contractors have the opportunity to sponsor new ISCs and build their own sales team.
+Multi-Level marketing is a form of direct sales where independent sales consultants have the opportunity to sponsor new ISCs and build their own sales team.
 As well as being paid commissions for sales of the company’s goods or services, sponsoring ISCs also generally receive additional income to compensate them for the work necessary to lead a team of salespeople.
-Multi-level marketing should not be confused with pyramid schemes, which are illegal scams.
-For more information on pyramid schemes, which are illegal scams.
-For more information on pyramid schemes, and how to avoid being entrapped by them click here.

-In single-tier direct sales, each independent sales contractor reports directly to the company with which they are associated, and works on their own.
-There are no sales teams to build and lead – you’re an individual entrepreneur making direct contact with your customers, and are generally paid a commission based on sales.
+In single-tier direct sales, each ISC reports directly to the company with which they are associated and works on their own.
+There are no sales teams to build and lead – you’re an individual entrepreneur making direct contact with your customers and are generally paid a commission based on sales.

-Party Plans is the term used to describe on of the most popular forms of direct sales, whether through multi-level marketing or through single-tier sales.
-An independent sales contractor will help their customer plan a home party where the ISC’s products or services are showcased.
+Party Plan is the term used to describe one of the most popular forms of direct sales, whether through multi-level marketing or through single-tier sales.
+An ISC will help their customer plan a home party, where products or services are showcased.
 Attendees view a demonstration of the goods and have an opportunity to purchase them.
 The host generally receives bonuses as a reward for her/his efforts in organizing the party.
-Many customers use party planning as a great excuse for a social get-together with friends, neighbours, and relatives.